BACKGROUND

 WRITING

-He is the editor of the new Journal of Entrepreneurship and Innovation in Emerging Economies’ (ISSN No. 2393-9575 http://eie.sagepub.com) published by Sage.
 He is a member of various editorial boards of international refereed journals.
-He has written and published widely on the subject of entrepreneurship, innovation and economic development with significant contributions to international refereed journals, through books, chapters in leading research monographs, at refereed international conferences, seminars, symposia and workshops.
+He has written and published widely on the subject of entrepreneurship, innovation, and economic development with significant contributions to international refereed journals, through books, chapters in leading research monographs, papers and presentations at refereed international conferences, seminars, symposia, and workshops.
 His work has attracted best research paper awards in both the UK and the USA.
-His latest book is ‘Entrepreneurship, Innovation and Economic Development’(2nd ed) (2020).
-This follows recent books The Business of Innovation’ was published in April, 2017, published by Sage, and Entrepreneurship and Knowledge Exchange, (2015), published by Routledge.
+He is Editor-in- Chief of the unique ‘Encyclopaedia of Entrepreneurship’ and Editor of the research monograph series on ‘Studies in Entrepreneurship and Society’ both published by Palgrave, and the Springer series on ‘Entrepreneurship and Development in South Asia’.

 INTERESTS